arXiv/arxiv-docs/source/help/policies/format_requirements.md

 In addition there are a limited set of specific format requirements.

-Submissions must have:
+## Submissions must have:

 - Submissions must have complete references
 - Complete and accurate Author, Title, Abstract in the full text and metadata

-Submissions may not have:
+## Submissions may not have:
 - Line numbers
 - Watermarks that obstruct reading the text
 - Advertisements

-There are additional requirements based on the files submitted.
+There are additional requirements for the source files submitted.

 - [LaTeX/PDFLaTeX source requirements](https://info.arxiv.org/help/submit_tex.html)
 - [PDF source requirements](/help/submit_pdf.html)